 A resident who desires a career in outpatient primary care has the opportunity to additionally complete our two to four-week Primary Care Elective, which consists of full-day primary care pediatric experiences throughout the entire rotation.
 Residents also customize their elective schedule to focus on populations to which they would like more exposure by selecting from among all of our Stony Brook Children's primary care sites and the many private practices within our community network.

-All of our continuity sites participate in the nationally recognized Reach Out and Read Program and help promote early literacy by offering new, age-appropriate books at well child visits.
-We have also recently partnered with the "Talking is Teaching: Talk, Read, Sing" Campaign of the Too Small to Fail initiative.
-This campaign aims to promote increased communication between parents and their children from early infancy years in order to encourage brain development and early literacy.
-Through this resident-driven collaboration, we have incorporated the campaign's posters into our exam rooms to serve as conversational prompts, and videos to the TV sets in our antepartum suites to educate parents on the importance of the parent-child dialogue.
-We also received a $4,000 grant that was used to replenish our ambulatory clinics' book supply and diversify the current book selection.
+All our continuity sites participate in the nationally recognized Reach Out and Read Program and help promote early literacy by offering new, age-appropriate books at well child visits.
+This program aims to promote increased communication between parents and their children from early infancy years to encourage brain development and early literacy.
 We have incorporated both bilingual books and books with racially diverse characters that are better representatives of the communities in which we practice.

-Our ambulatory sites' response to COVID-19 has exemplified Stony Brook Children's commitment to providing the children of Suffolk County and their families with the best and safest possible care.
-Pre-screenings, screenings upon entry, the elimination of the waiting room, and strict adherence to CDC social distancing and personal protective equipment guidelines are some of the many ways in which our offices have adapted.
-From an educational perspective, monthly Resident Continuity Practice curriculum has continued and transitioned to a virtual format.
-During the first full week of each month, residents and preceptors come together on Microsoft Teams to discuss diagnoses and concepts essential to the care of children and young adults, ranging from GERD to Autism Spectrum Disorder.
+Stony Brook Children's is committed to providing the best possible care to the children of Suffolk County and their families.
+Residents have patients booked with them right from their first session in continuity clinic.
+Residents serve as the pediatrician for families throughout their three years of training.
+From an educational perspective, residents have protected time during their Resident Continuity Practice sessions for specific primary care curriculum teaching, which happens right at the continuity clinic.
+We discuss diagnoses and concepts essential to the care of children and young adults, ranging from GERD to Autism Spectrum Disorder.
 While residents learn the most from being with patients, the educational curriculum provides them with illness scripts, combined with pearls from the bedside shared by their preceptors, to empower residents to better educate their patients and their patients' families.

 Upon completion of residency training, our residents are well-prepared to enter into Primary Care, Academia, or private practice, as well as move on to fellowship training.